-The actual difference between espresso beans vs coffee beans is how they are prepared.
+The actual difference between espresso beans vs coffee beans is how they we prepare them.

-Espresso beans are darker and oily due to the longer time they are under high heat, which allows them to produce a more profound smell and taste.
+Espresso beans are darker and oily because of the longer time they are under high heat, which allows them to produce a more profound smell and taste.

 Longer roasting time removes most of the acid from the beans while releasing their natural oils, usually taking around 20 minutes.

-Coffee beans refer to all types of beans and usually roasted from light to medium-dark to highlight their unique flavors.
+Coffee beans refer to many beans and usually roasted from light to medium-dark to highlight their unique flavors.

-The typical coffee bean roasting time is around 13 minutes or less.
+The typical coffee bean roasting time is around 13 minutes or fewer.

 The ground particle size is vital to the coffee’s overall flavor, as it helps in the extraction process.